the-ouyang-lab/ShinyCell2/README.md

        within a single `ShinyCell2` app.
 Thus, both the RNA and integrated data will be incorporated and users can choose to visualise either assays or even compare their expression in the `ShinyCell2` app.

+- Q: What types of single-cell data can ShinyCell2 handle?
+  - A: ShinyCell2 supports various multi-omics formats including CITE-seq, scATAC-seq, and both standard and spatial scRNA-seq data.
+It can seamlessly switch between different data modalities such as RNA expression and protein abundance.

+- Q: How does ShinyCell2 improve upon its predecessor?
+  - A: ShinyCell2 introduces enhanced features for multi-assay visualisation, improved plotting capabilities, and advanced analysis tools.
+It offers better UMAP visualisation with zooming, flexible data ordering, customisable colour scales, and integrated statistical analysis tools.

+- Q: Can I deploy ShinyCell2 apps locally and on the web?
+  - A: Yes, ShinyCell2 apps can be run locally using RStudio and can also be deployed online via platforms like shinyapps.io and Amazon Web Services (AWS), or hosted via Shiny Server.

+- Q: What are the main visualisation features of ShinyCell2?
+  - A: ShinyCell2 offers six common tabs: Zoom-enable DimRed, Side-by-side DimRed, Gene coexpression, Violinplot/Boxplot, Proportional plot, and Bubbleplot/Heatmap.
+It also has specific tabs for spatial data and scATAC-seq data.

+- Q: How does ShinyCell2 handle spatial transcriptomics data?
+  - A: ShinyCell2 provides two spatial-specific tabs: "Zoom-enable Spatial" and "Side-by-side Spatial", allowing users to visualise cell information or gene expression overlaid on tissue images with zooming capabilities.

+- Q: What special features does ShinyCell2 offer for scATAC-seq data?
+  - A: For scATAC-seq data, ShinyCell2 offers a "Track plot" feature to visualise open chromatin regions.
+It supports custom annotations (in .bed file) and flexible region selection by gene or chromosomal region.

+- Q: How does ShinyCell2 compare to other single-cell visualisation tools?
+  - A: Compared to tools like cellxgene and Vitessce, ShinyCell2 offers more extensive customisation options, full R/Bioconductor integration, and a user-friendly interface with low configuration complexity.